JingwenGu0829/PySlide/docs/guides/index.md

 3. Use consistent terminology
 4. Don't over-annotate obvious code

-### Visualizations
+### Images and Visualizations

-1. Use visualizations to complement code, not replace it
+1. Use images to complement code, not replace it
 2. Keep visualizations simple and focused
 3. Use appropriate visualization types for your data
-4. Consider performance with large datasets
+4. Consider performance with large images
+5. Provide meaningful alt text and captions
+6. Optimize image files for web delivery

 ## Advanced Topics